First Mother's Day without mom: how to get through it

 The ads start in April.
 Brunch specials, jewelry sales, card displays at the grocery store checkout.
 "Show Mom how much she means to you."
 Every one of them is a small paper cut when your mom is dead.

 That's not everyone's experience.
 Some people do get the hurricane.
 But the gap between what you fear and what actually happens is worth noting, because the fear itself is exhausting.
+If you're also going through the larger grief of losing a parent, know that specific calendar dates can spike things you thought were settling down.
+That's normal too.

 You don't owe anyone a performance